TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     -   Use Gnome as the desktop environment.
 -   Red Hat
     -   Enterprise-maintained distribution that supports long-term maintenance.
-    -   Use apt as the package manger.
+    -   Use Dandified YUM (DNF) as the package manger.
 -   Arch
     -   A lightweight distribution thrives on simplicity.
     -   Use pacman as the package manger.